tosch/ruote-on-rails/README.markdown

 until you start a worker: The launch request will be put in the storage and lie there unprocessed.

-By default, RuoteOnRails does not include a worker in the engine when running the Rails server process.
-The reason is: You should make sure that the worker runs all the time or schedules (like timeouts) might not be triggered in time.
-When you use [Passenger](http://modrails.com) for deployment, your rails server process will be stopped after some time (in Passenger 3, you may configure that there should be at least one process running all the time, though).
-That way, schedules will hardly be triggered in time.
+By default, RuoteOnRails does include a worker in the engine when running the Rails server process.
+That way, you'll get started quickly.
+Please beware that you'll have to be careful when deploying to production.
+Ruote's worker thread should be always on, or schedules like timeouts won't be triggered in time (they won't be forgotten, the next time the worker starts they'll be triggered, but that may be too late).
+Especially [Passenger](http://modrails.com) stops Rails server processes after some time by default and would thus stop the ruote worker, too (in Passenger 3, you may configure that there should be at least one process running all the time, though).

 RuoteOnRails ships with a rake task that starts a worker and keeps running until you stop the task.
 You may launch it by calling